Skip to content

 The advertising model optimized for attention.
 Attention optimization selected for outrage.
 Outrage eroded trust.
 Eroded trust shrank the audience.
 A shrinking audience demanded more outrage.
 We have watched this loop accelerate for two decades.
 What remains is a 28% ruin and 213 counties in the dark.

-We do not think media is dying because people stopped wanting truth.
+People did not stop wanting truth.
 They stopped finding it where they were told to look.

 Eighty-four percent of Americans believe the entities managing their health access are not primarily concerned with their health.
-Read that again.
 That is not skepticism.
 That is a verdict.

-The US spends roughly $4.5 trillion on healthcare annually — 18% of GDP — and ranks below most peer nations on life expectancy and chronic disease outcomes.
+The US spends roughly $5.3 trillion on healthcare annually (CMS, latest NHE estimate) — approximately 18% of GDP — and ranks below most peer nations on life expectancy and chronic disease outcomes.
 Maximum input, declining output.
-The smell of a waiting room at a billing office: stale air, fluorescent hum, the particular silence of people who know the system is not built for them.

 Healthcare did not lose trust because patients became cynical.
 It lost trust because the gap between the bill and the outcome became impossible to ignore.